 The Sewer Lateral Policy can be viewed by clicking on Utility Documents and Forms in the Quick Links section.

 The water supply at the City of Jonesville is supplied by two wells each capable of pumping more than 500 gallons per minute.
 The water is treated to remove iron before it is pumped into the City water distribution system.
 After the iron is removed, the water is disinfected with chlorine, and fluoride is added at recommended state levels.
 A 500,000 gallon spherical water tower provides storage, fire protection, and water pressure throughout the City.
 The iron removal plant is equipped with a permanent standby generator that will provide water during times of power failure.

 The latest Drinking Water Quality Report can be viewed by clicking on Utility Documents and Forms in the Quick Links section.

 The Waste Water Treatment Plant staff provide water testing services through the City's certified laboratory.
 These include many of the common tests needed on private wells and water supplies.
 Contact the staff for a current list of the tests that can be provided and a schedule of fees for testing.

-Rick Mahoney, Water and Wastewater Superintendent
+Brian Boyle, Water and Wastewater Superintendent